-For safety reasons, many studies require you to have “washout period” of a minimum of 28 days after the end of a study before volunteering for another one within the same body part.
-This washout period allows your body to rid itself of any remaining test product that was applied during the study.
+For safety reasons, you are required to have “washout period” of a minimum of between 7 - 28 days after the end of a study before volunteering for another one.
+This washout period allows your skin to rid itself of any remaining test product that was applied during the study.
 In some cases, you may have a 30-day or more rest period, depending on the study requirements.

 What are some other questions I may want to ask?

 What product will be tested?